HomeDing/homeding.github.io/elements/lcd.md

+---
-# The DisplayLCD Element
+title: The Display LCD Element

-::: excerpt displaylcd
+id: displaylcd
+tags: ["Element"]
+description: Using LCD displays with a HD44780 controller chip.
+excerpt: >
   The Display Configuration for Monochrome LCDs based on HD44780 chips.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 In the Arduino Environment the LiquidCrystal library exits for a long time and supports HD44780 compatible LCDs with up to 4 lines of 20 characters.
 Displays ae available with